Wills: the role of the Executor

 Paul Mounce, 22nd May, 2018

-Welcome to the first in a series of articles looking at the most important parts of a Will.
-First, we will examine what is probably the most important role in a Will: the Executor.
+In this article, we will examine what is probably the most important role in a Will: the Executor.

 The Executor is responsible for administering your estate in accordance with your wishes.
 This can include organising your funeral, gathering in your assets and settling any debts that you owe.